x-b-e/ember-cli-rollbar/README.md

 - `captureEmberErrors`: Defaults to `true`.
 The addon can set `Ember.onerror` to capture errors sent by Ember.
 - `outputEmberErrorsToConsole`: Defaults to `true`.
 When catching Ember errors, it also writes these errors to the console.
   If you prefer to not have your errors logged to the console, set this to `false`.
-- `captureEmberLogger`: Defaults to `false`.
-The addon can override `Ember.Logger` and send those notifications to Rollbar.

 ## Rollbar service